![]() |

 Problem

-When loading data using SQL Server Integration Services (SSIS) I am importing data from a CSV file.
-Every single one of the columns in the CSV file has double quotes around the data.
+When loading data using SQL Server Integration Services (SSIS) to import data from a CSV file, every single one of the columns in the CSV file has double quotes around the data.
 When using the Data Flow Task to import the data I have double quotes around all of the imported data.
 How can I import the data and remove the double quotes?

 Solution